anthonygreen17/trackAR-firmware/README.md

 ## CONFIGURATION ##

 Basically, I've found that the easiest way to maintain a large project is to put the directories directly in your `$ARDUINO_LIB_PATH`, but it would be much nicer to have all of our code live in this repo, so that's what we're gonna do.
-Use the `update_project.bash` script to create symlinks in `$ARDUINO_LIB_PATH` that point to this repo.
+Use the `update-project.bash` script to create symlinks in `$ARDUINO_LIB_PATH` that point to this repo.
 Wohoo.